 A DVT does not always cause symptoms.
-If symptoms do occur the first symptom is usually a cramp-like aching pain, often in the calf muscles.
-This pain might worsen when walking but does not subside with rest.
-Other symptoms of a DVT may include:
+If symptoms do occur, the first symptom is usually a cramp-like aching pain in the affected muscles.
+This pain might worsen when exercising but does not subside with rest.
+Symptoms of a DVT in the calf muscle may include:

 - Swelling of the lower leg

 - Localised redness and warmth

 - A mild fever

 - Lower leg veins may become more prominent (darker and raised) and sometimes the skin becomes darker.

 DVT can also occur in the upper leg, arms or neck and cause similar symptoms in those areas of the body.